5 Things You Can Do With a Locally Cloned GitHub Wiki

 • ssh: git clone git@github.com:your-account/your-project.wiki.git

-Edit Your Wiki Offline
+Edit a Wiki Offline (using Gollum)

 Generate HTML Docs